yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter4/en.md

 ## Introduction

-In this tutorial, I will show you how to design and construct the gameplay scene.
+In this tutorial, you will learn how to design and construct the gameplay scene.
 Every game needs some kind of gameplay scene.
-So this tutorial try to normalize the general scenario.
+This tutorial will show the general scenario of a gameplay scene.

 From the previous tutorial, we know that we can use different layers to separate the logic of a specified scene.